 An Imperial College spinout, Ceres Power has developed low cost, steel fuel cells that operate on mains natural gas.
 The cells can be manufactured using standard steel and ceramic products and standard industrial processes.
 The high efficiency of the cells keeps cost down and reduces the carbon footprint of energy production.
 The flexibility of the

-Healthera has developed a platform technology that enables patients to use the power of their mobile device to monitor and schedule their medicine use, and to stay in contact with their local pharmacy for advice and other services.
-For pharmacies, the patient-centric platform offers enhanced patient satisfaction and retention.
+Healthera has developed an app that enables patients to use the power of their mobile device to monitor and schedule their medicine use, and to stay in contact with their local pharmacy for advice and other services.
+The app can also be used by carers to monitor other people &/or animals.
+For pharmacies it enables

 PervasID provides unique, passive radio frequency identification (RFID) solutions with unrivalled detection capability and enables sophisticated IoT infrastructures.
 The technology outperforms current passive technologies and is cheaper but as accurate as active RFID systems.
 PervasID’s unique passive RFID tag reader technology for retail, healthcare and security sectors tracks items, increases